miraforce/miraforce/README.md

 # Mira Melendez :3
-### hiiii my name is mira! im a comsci major at FIU! i like to play boardgames, write music, and program! my ultimate goal is to become a game developer!
+### hiiii my name is mira! im a comsci major at Santa Fe! i like to play boardgames, write music, and program! my ultimate goal is to become a game developer!
 <img src="https://media.tenor.com/5SmJG5QyZqQAAAAC/neko-happy.gif" width="400" height="400" />
 <!--
 **miraforce/miraforce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.